slavabdev/portfolio-ms1/README.md

   - For user’s comfortable navigation, every section has a large heading and block divider between the header and text.
 - **Hero (home) section**
   - Hero section is illustrated by a full-screen image with transparent dark overlay.
 On desktop devices hero-image has a fixed position, which allows creating a parallax effect.
 For mobile devices hero-image is seen static, to avoid mobile cross-browser displaying problems.
   - The main header and text are placed over the hero-image.
-Also there are two buttons located below the text – Hire me (leads to the Contacts section) and Download my CV (leads to a new page with CV pdf-file).
+Also there are two buttons located below the text – "*Hire me*" (leads to the Contacts section) and "*Download my CV*" (leads to a new page with CV pdf-file).
   - A flashing yellow arrow on the bottom of the section invites user to proceed to the further section.
 - **About section**
   - An about me section is made to be concisely and responsive.
 There is a rounded photo on the top and a short introduction text below the picture.